ahten/codingTasks/Task-T07/README.md

 Task 1 - Alternative

 Objective:
 + Learn how to convert the character to upper case and lower case.
+(Strings, Lists, Dictionaries)

 Task Details:
 +  Create a file called alternative.py.